DEGREES OFFERED AT NISET

 Summer 2020 (May 2021)

-An introduction to graphic and drafting principles and practices in surveying and mapping science.
-This course includes the development of the basic drafting skills needed to produce surveying plats and graphical presentations.
-The elements of descriptive geometry are addressed.
-A major component of the course is an introduction to the fundamentals of computer-aided drafting and design (CADD).
+Introduction to manual and computer-based drafting principles, practices, and techniques in surveying and mapping.
+Lessons include the development of the basic drafting skills needed to produce surveying plats and graphical presentations, the use of scale, perspective, and color/shading to produce useful, beautiful maps, and the required skills to operate computer-aided drafting and design (CADD) programs.

 Use of aerial photographs for mapping, geometry of single photo and stereographic models, scale and relief displacement, vertical and titled photos, parallax, photo mosaics, ground control, stereoplotters, resection, orthophotos, oblique photos.